mech314/CRISPRi-gRNA-strength-predictor/README.md

    - Detection of specific sequence motifs.
    - Position-specific and nucleotide count features.
 3. Handling class imbalance using SMOTE and SMOTE-Tomek.
-4. Training and evaluation of machine learning models (e.g., CatBoost).
+4. Training and evaluation of machine learning models (e.g., CatBoost, SVC).
-5. Model evaluation using metrics such as accuracy, precision, recall, and AUC.
+5. Evaluation the model using accuracy, precision, recall, and AUC.

 ## **Requirements**
 The pipeline is implemented in Python and requires the following dependencies: